certinia/orizuru-pages/README.md

-## ORIZURU-PAGES
+## Orizuru Github Pages

-This site simply exists to support legacy links to http://orizuru.financialforce.com

-Pages should all redirect to orizuru.github.io
+This pages site is for the [Orizuru Framework](https://github.com/financialforcedev/orizuru) and it's accompanying extensions.
+Available at <https://orizuru.financialforce.com>.